What this app does

 Controls in detail:

-- Fill — the color the actions paint with (and the color the Paint brush uses).
+- Fill — the color the Paint Bucket paints with (and the color the Paint brush uses).
 Combined with Opacity.

 - Tolerance (0–100) — how strict the color match is.
 0 = exact match only, 100 = nearly every color.
 Uses Oklab perceptual matching, so Tolerance feels consistent across red, blue, and green subjects.

 - Sensitivity (−100…+100) — a plus/minus tweak on Tolerance.
-Use it to fine-tune when Tolerance alone is too coarse.
-Applies to both actions.
+Use it to fine-tune the Paint Bucket's match when Tolerance alone is too coarse.

 Edges are automatically anti-aliased — pixels near the Tolerance boundary get a smooth falloff instead of a hard cut, so JPEG compression halos and soft object edges come out clean instead of jagged.